Jonathan52789/Portfolio/README.md

 **Team of 4 (2024) | My role: Physical assembly**

 **Overview**
-Designed and built a functional McLaren 765LT replica using Fusion 360 and Blender for modeling, 3D printing for fabrication, and Arduino-based electronics for remote-control steering and functional headlights, demonstrating strong prototyping, assembly, and mechatronics skills.
+Designed and built a functional McLaren 765LT replica using Fusion 360 and Blender for modeling, 3D printing for fabrication, and Arduino-based electronics enabling remote-control driving, steering, and functional headlights, demonstrating strong prototyping, assembly, and mechatronics skills.

 **Media**